 The process will include undertaking various risk assessments and collating any documentation of specific care needs.
 Following the home visit an assessment process begins with lunch visits, tea visits, day visits and then a first overnight stay.

-If the inductions go well young people are allocated an agreed ratio of nights per year (predominately weekends).
+If the inductions go well young people are allocated 24 nights a year (predominately weekends).
 They are placed in different groups during assessment in order to identify the most appropriate peer group through Impact risk assessment.